Menu

 Big Changes Are Here: OSHA Aligns with GHS Revision 7

-Whether you're a manufacturer, importer, distributor, or employer, understanding these updates is crucial for compliance, safety, and liability management.
+Whether you're a manufacturer, importer, distributor, or employer, understanding these updates—and the revised compliance timeline—is critical for maintaining compliance, protecting workers, and reducing liability.

 Key Updates to the HazCom Standard